-- Wearing a mask in all indoor public spaces
+- Wearing a medical mask (surgical masks, KN95, FFP2 masks) in all indoor public spaces and public transportation

 COVID-19 Vaccine Entry Requirements

-Approved travelers to Germany who have been vaccinated against Covid-19 will no longer need to test on arrival or quarantine unless coming from an area where variants of concern are prevalent (like India, Brazil, South Africa, etc)
+Travelers to Germany who have been vaccinated against Covid-19 will no longer need to test on arrival or quarantine unless coming from a high-risk area or an area where variants of concern are prevalent (like Jordan, Turkey, South Africa, etc)

 The big 4 vaccines are recognized by Germany and 14-days must have elapsed since the last/final dose of the vaccine.